cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 (estimated marginal means: 1.99 95% CI [1.64 - 2.34] vs 2.94 95% CI [1.54 - 3.34], P = 0.0008, ANCOVA).

 # Discussion and Conclusion
-The potential reason underlying differences in module tightness might be due to module detection method.
+The potential reason underlying differences in module tightness might be due to the module detection methods.
 WGCNA uses hierarchical clustering followed by tree cutting to detect modules ([ref](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-559)).

 > The default method is hierarchical clustering using the standard R function hclust; branches of the hierarchical clustering dendrogram correspond to modules and can be identified using one of a number of available branch cutting methods, for example the constant-height cut or two Dynamic Branch Cut methods.